lfresnog/JavaProjects/Practica_1/README/README.md

 I fix all the problems, that the program had.
 And added new cast.
 Also I implement the code in different way instead of having only one list for the basket's users and the products's category, I created one list for each user or category, this makes the program bigger but faster, and in my opinion better.

 ## Code
+### Classes
+User:
+    -Name
+    -Email
+    -Password
+    -Exist (To test if it is the last user)
+    -Basket (List with the products that the user bought)

+Category:
+    -Name
+    -Products (List of products that contains)

+Product:
+    -Categoty (To test where to put it)
+    -Name
+    -Price
+    -Quantity

+### Main
 The program is form by two principal menus:

 -- User's menu --